i-on-project/core/docs/api/class_section.md

 ## Actions
 A `class section` representation includes a description of the available actions the client may want to apply.
 Details on how the client should go around applying such actions are described in the message itself.

-* `follow`: subscribe to the class section's events
+* `enroll`: subscribe to the class section's events
   - unsafe
   - not templated